Skip to main content

 May have pro-inflammatory effects within the vasculature.

-Testosterone’s Influence On Vascular Biology And Metabolism
+Testosterone’s Influence on Vascular Biology and Metabolism

-In men, the link between low testosterone and increased cardiovascular risk is well-documented and appears to be mediated primarily through metabolic pathways. is strongly associated with the components of metabolic syndrome: visceral obesity, insulin resistance, dyslipidemia, and hypertension.
+In men, the link between low testosterone and increased cardiovascular risk is well-documented and appears to be mediated primarily through metabolic pathways.
+Hypogonadism is strongly associated with the components of metabolic syndrome ∞ visceral obesity, insulin resistance, dyslipidemia, and hypertension.
 Testosterone directly influences body composition by promoting the differentiation of pluripotent stem cells into a myogenic lineage and inhibiting their differentiation into adipocytes.
 This results in increased lean body mass and reduced fat mass, particularly visceral fat.

-Visceral adipose tissue is a metabolically active organ that secretes a host of pro-inflammatory cytokines (adipokines) like TNF-α and IL-6, which contribute to systemic inflammation and insulin resistance.
-By reducing this tissue, testosterone therapy can lower the systemic inflammatory burden.
-Furthermore, testosterone has been shown to have direct beneficial effects on the vascular system.
 It induces coronary artery vasodilation, an effect that may be mediated through both endothelium-dependent (NO-mediated) and independent mechanisms, such as the modulation of potassium channels in vascular smooth muscle cells.
-Recent meta-analyses of have increasingly supported the cardiovascular safety of TRT in appropriately diagnosed hypogonadal men, with some studies suggesting a reduction in major adverse cardiovascular events (MACE).
-The key is the proper diagnosis and maintenance of testosterone levels within a physiological, not supra-physiological, range, with careful monitoring of hematocrit and estrogen levels.
+Recent meta-analyses of randomized controlled trials have increasingly supported the cardiovascular safety of TRT in appropriately diagnosed hypogonadal men, with some studies suggesting a reduction in major adverse cardiovascular events (MACE).

 Does Testosterone Therapy Increase Cardiovascular Events?

-Early concerns regarding TRT and cardiovascular risk have been largely mitigated by more recent and robust data.
-A 2024 meta-analysis of 30 randomized controlled trials found that TRT did not increase the risk of cardiovascular events, stroke, myocardial infarction, or all-cause mortality in men with hypogonadism.
 Another comprehensive review suggested an inverse association, with TRT being linked to a reduced risk of MACE, particularly in men with pre-existing metabolic disease.
 The protective effects are likely mediated by improvements in insulin resistance, lipid profiles, and reductions in inflammatory markers.
 The data underscores the importance of treating a diagnosed deficiency to restore metabolic and vascular homeostasis.

 References

-• Corona, G. et al. “Testosterone Replacement Therapy and Cardiovascular Risk: A Review.”
+• Corona, G. et al. “Testosterone Replacement Therapy and Cardiovascular Risk ∞ A Review.”
 Journal of the Endocrine Society, vol. 5, no. 8, 2021, pp. bvab085.

 • “Can bioidentical hormones be protective to heart disease?”
 Christine Green MD, 16 Sept.
 2024.

-• Rossouw, J.E. et al. “Risks and benefits of estrogen plus progestin in healthy postmenopausal women: principal results From the Women’s Health Initiative randomized controlled trial.”
+• Rossouw, J.E. et al. “Risks and benefits of estrogen plus progestin in healthy postmenopausal women ∞ principal results From the Women’s Health Initiative randomized controlled trial.”
 JAMA, vol. 288, no. 3, 2002, pp. 321-33.

-• Gao, Y. et al. “Association between testosterone replacement therapy and cardiovascular outcomes: A meta-analysis of 30 randomized controlled trials.”
+• Gao, Y. et al. “Association between testosterone replacement therapy and cardiovascular outcomes ∞ A meta-analysis of 30 randomized controlled trials.”
 Progress in Cardiovascular Diseases, vol. 85, 2024, pp. 45-53.

 • Hodis, H. N. et al. “Vascular Effects of Early versus Late Postmenopausal Treatment with Estradiol.”
-The New England Journal of Medicine, vol. 374, no. 13, 2016, pp. 1221–1231.
+The New England Journal of Medicine, vol. 374, no. 13, 2016, pp. 1221 ∞ 1231.

 • Teixeira, L. et al. “CJC-1295, a long-acting GHRH analog, enhances growth hormone and IGF-I secretion in healthy adults.”
 The Journal of Clinical Endocrinology & Metabolism, vol. 91, no. 3, 2006, pp. 799-805.

-• Al-Saleh, A. et al. “The Inverse Association between Testosterone Replacement Therapy and Cardiovascular Disease Risk: A Systematic 25-year Review and Meta-Analysis.” medRxiv, 2024.
+• Al-Saleh, A. et al. “The Inverse Association between Testosterone Replacement Therapy and Cardiovascular Disease Risk ∞ A Systematic 25-year Review and Meta-Analysis.” medRxiv, 2024.

 • “Menopausal HRT & Cardiovascular Disease Risk.”
 DUTCH Test Blog, 26 Feb.
 2024.